KSP-KOS/KOS/doc/source/general/kospartmodule.rst

 When using the editor tweakable to increase storage, cost is added to the module.
-That additional cost is found by multiplying the number of additional bytes by this factor.The default value is balanced for approximately 100 additional funds for 4096 Bytes.
+That additional cost is found by multiplying the number of additional bytes by this factor.
+The default value is balanced for approximately 100 additional funds for 4096 Bytes.

 .. _baseModuleCost: